Preszler Injury Lawyers Alberta

 • Lost wages

-• Reduced future earning capability
+• Reduced future earning capacity

 • Pain and suffering

-• Physiotherapy
+• Physiotherapy and rehabilitation

-• Psychological treatment
+• Psychological treatment and counselling

-• Mobility aids, assistive medical equipment
+• Mobility aids and assistive medical equipment

 • Necessary home and vehicle modifications